 - Any other factors that may affect the well-being of the child

-If you are seeking or defending custody, consult a lawyer for help establishing your case and for information about how best to proceed.
+If you are seeking or defending custody, consult a third party custody lawyer for help establishing your case and for information about how best to proceed.

 Consult a third-party custody attorney at David J. Crouse & Associates today.